ChanthMiao/ghc-wiki-mirror/building/using.md

   When set to `YES`, these build the sphinx documentation (e.g. the users guide) as HTML and PDF respectively.

-- **`INTEGER_LIBRARY`**
+- **`BIGNUM_BACKEND`**

-  By default this is set to `integer-gmp`, which means Integer is implemented on top of the C GMP library.
-If you set it to `integer-simple` then a simple, BSD-licensed Haskell implementation will be used instead.
+  By default this is set to `gmp`, which means Integer is implemented on top of the C GMP library.
+If you set it to `native` then a BSD-licensed Haskell implementation will be used instead.

 - **`BUILD_DPH`**